timm-landes/ghosty/README.md

 ## Requirements

-- Python ≤ 3.12.9 (for telnetlib) or telnetlib3
+- Python ≤ 3.12.9 (for telnetlib) or telnetlib3 when using Python ≥ 3.13
 - asyncio
 - loguru